yolk/mite-rb/README.markdown

     Mite.account = 'demo'

 Then, you should set the authentication.
-You can either use your mite.api key (recommanded) or your login credentials (email and password).
+You can either use your mite.api key (recommended) or your login credentials (email and password).

     Mite.key = 'cdfeasdaabcdefgssaeabcdefg'